Branchiostoma belcheri

-Amphioxus or lancelets (Branchiostoma) are members of the Chordata phylum of which all members have a notochord at some point while they are alive.
+Branchiostoma belcheri, also known as the Belcher's lancelet, is a species of lancelet from the genus Branchiostoma.
 B. belcheri have a notochord, dorsal nerve cord, pharynx, buccal cavity, cirri, tail, dorsal fin, nerve cord, segmented muscle, and ocelli.
 They are distinguishable by a slightly round dorsal fin, eighty slender preanal fin-chambers, narrow caudal fin, and obtuse angles between fins.
 They obtain food by filter feeding.

-They were first reported in 1897 near the Amakusa Islands, specifically off Goshonoura Island, south of Amakusa-Kamishima Island.
-These islands are located on the west coast of Kyushu, the island furthest south of the four main isles of Japan.
+The species was first reported in 1897 near the Amakusa Islands, specifically off Goshonoura Island, south of Amakusa-Kamishima Island.
 In addition to the location of the siting, information regarding reproductive period and morphology was also obtained.

-B. belcheri are gonochoric, reproducing via external fertilization.
-B. belcheri are an endangered species, threatened by the influx of pollutants of land-based origin into the sea such as cleaning agents, chemical waste, garbage, mining waste, pesticides, petroleum products, and sewage.
+Branchiostoma belcheri are gonochoric, reproducing via external fertilization.

+Branchiostoma belcheri are an endangered species, threatened by the influx of pollutants of land-based origin into the sea such as cleaning agents, chemical waste, garbage, mining waste, pesticides, petroleum products, and sewage.

 Anatomy and morphology

 Branchiostoma belcheri exhibit all basic characteristics of the Chordata phylum including the notochord, dorsal nerve cord, pharynx, buccal cavity, cirri, tail, dorsal fin, nerve cord, segmented muscle, and ocelli.
 Starting with the internal structure, said organisms have true coeloms where the critical organs develop.
 The notochord runs down the animal's back with a smooth layer of connective tissue on the exterior, lining an interior core of cells that are loosely packed and contain fluid-filled spaces.
 The outer sheath resists changes in fluid pressure in the notochord, allowing for flexibility while simultaneously withstanding contraction.
 In this way the notochord can be characterized as a hydrostatic organ.
 During muscle contraction, the notochord also plays an important role in withstanding shortening of the body.
 The dorsal nerve cord is located behind the notochord.
 The pharynx is another structure made from cartilage for feeding, found near the throat.
 It is composed of pharyngeal slits that are located between pharyngeal bars which are necessary for feeding.

 As for the external structure, the tail extends from the body, following the end of the digestive tract.
 This is a distinguishing characteristic from other worm types as the anus is located all the way at the bottom, on the back side of animal.
 The dorsal fin is located on the back side of the animal and is made rigid by cartilage.
 The nerve cord is found in a similar region and originates as a hollow tube.
 Within the nerve cord are small clusters of light-sensitive cells called ocelli.
 Finally, muscle allows for movement and maintenance of bodily position, which can be found in discrete segments along the sides of the body.